-AUSANGATE TREK is an important mountain god of the Incas and is still worshiped by the locals every day.
-Other than the occasional herder, you’ll see very few people as you leave the start and finish of this trail, one of the most challenging and exciting hikes in southern Peru, at 3800m from the town of Tinki.
+AUSANGATE TREK is a vital mountain god of the Incas and is still worshiped by locals daily.
+Besides the occasional herder, you’ll see very few people as you leave the start and finish of this trail, one of the most challenging and exciting hikes in southern Peru, at 3800m from the town of Tinki.
 Tinki is a three to four-hour drive through Urcos.

 KONDOR PATH TOURS management can arrange trek guides, mules, and muleteers (Arriero) for hikers.
 The Ausangate Circuit explores the Cordillera Vilcanota, winding around multiple peaks over 6,000m, with the highest peak, Ausangate, at 6,372m, still the midpoint of the standard trail.
 Many camps exceed 4,600m, and two exceed 5,000m.